arpitha04-c/arpitha04-c/README.md

-# Hi, I'm Arpitha 👋
+Hi, I'm Arpitha 👋

-### Aspiring Full-Stack Developer
+I'm a Software Developer with a foundation in Java, Spring Boot, React, MySQL, and Data Structures & Algorithms.
+I enjoy building applications, working with REST APIs and databases, and solving programming problems.

-I'm an aspiring Full-Stack Developer with a strong foundation in **Core Java, Object-Oriented Programming, SQL, and Data Structures & Algorithms**, along with hands-on experience building applications using **Spring Boot, React, and MySQL**.
+Skills

-## 🛠️ Skills
+Languages: Java, JavaScript, SQL

-* **Programming:** Java
+Backend: Spring Boot, REST APIs

-* **Core Concepts:** OOP, Collections, Exception Handling
+Frontend: React, HTML, CSS

-* **Backend:** Spring Boot, REST APIs
+Database: MySQL

-* **Database:** MySQL, SQL
+Core Java: OOP, Collections, Exception Handling

-* **Frontend:** React, JavaScript, HTML, CSS
+Tools: Git, GitHub, Postman

-* **Tools:** Git, GitHub, Postman
+Problem Solving: Data Structures & Algorithms

-* **DSA:** Data Structures & Algorithms
+Projects

-## 📌 Projects
+Nikon GearSpace

-### Nikon GearSpace
+A full-stack photography equipment management application built using React, Spring Boot, and MySQL.

-A full-stack product management application built using **React, Spring Boot, and MySQL**.
+Developed REST APIs for managing photography equipment

-* Developed REST APIs for product management using Spring Boot
+Implemented create, read, update, and delete operations

-* Implemented product creation, retrieval, update, and delete operations
+Integrated the React frontend with the Spring Boot backend

-* Integrated the React frontend with the Spring Boot backend for adding and displaying products
+Used MySQL for persistent data storage

-* Used MySQL for persistent product data storage
+Tested APIs using Postman

-* Tested REST APIs using Postman
+Organized the application into separate frontend and backend modules

-* Structured the application into separate frontend and backend modules
+Java Car Rental System

-### Java Car Rental System
+A console-based car rental application developed using Core Java and object-oriented programming.

-A console-based car rental application developed using **Core Java and Object-Oriented Programming** concepts.
+Implemented car rental and return functionality

-* Implemented car rental and return functionality
+Applied OOP concepts including encapsulation and collections

-* Added input validation and exception handling
+Added input validation and exception handling

-* Used OOP concepts including classes, objects, encapsulation, and collections
+Designed the application using separate classes for core functionality

-## 🎯 Career Goal
+Career

-Seeking an entry-level **Full-Stack Developer** opportunity where I can apply my knowledge of **Java, Spring Boot, React, MySQL, REST APIs, and problem-solving** while continuing to grow as a software developer.
+Currently looking for Software Developer opportunities where I can contribute to real-world projects and continue developing my skills as a software engineer.